SlothyKernel1314/phoenix_down_script/README.md

 The data is then saved as log files, saved locally, and uploaded to a server.

+In case of a script execution error, a Trello alert is generated.

 ## Why I developed Phoenix Down Script ?

 No one is safe from the loss or/and theft of their accounts on the Internet.
 If Phoenix Down Script won't allow you to recover them, this application will at least make it easier for you to recover your data, by regularly saving them in log files.